Introduction to Latin squares

 Of course one is free to write and draw LS’s as is suitable for well-ordered presentation and easy establishing (in)equalities between them, as illustrated in par.
 1.4.
 However, when attributing planar symmetry systems, classes and planar groups to Latin squares (Chapter 2 and 3) we will respect their true crystallographic symmetry originating from their spacial arrangements of values.

-Wherever necessary we may adopt a more general description of a LS: a Latin “square” taken as a geometric object, can be a parallelopid, a rhombus, a hexagon (par 1.7), a rectangle or a square) depending on the crystallographic symmetry of its internal value/site arrangement
+It follows that we may adopt a more general description of a LS: a Latin “square” taken as a geometric object, can be a parallelopid, a rhombus, a hexagon (par 1.7), a rectangle or a square.

 1.3.
 Conventional and colour symmetry